 One of the key aspects was changing the culture of the staff, getting them to think about ways of saving water in everything they do.
 This triggered opportunities where we captured and then reused certain water to avoid it going to waste.
 We also set up various measures to track our performance and gave regular feedback to the team so they were kept motivated by the reduction in waste.

 4) How important was getting the staff on board?

 It was essential.
-For any changes to be sustainable and genuine it needs buy-in from the whole team and so getting the staff on board has been key to getting the success we have had and sustaining it past the initial enthusiasm
+For any changes to be sustainable and genuine it needs buy-in from the whole team - so getting the staff on board has been key to getting the success we have had and sustaining it past the initial enthusiasm

 5) What surprised you about this whole experience?

 It has been fascinating to see what can be achieved when a team applies their mind to a particular goal.
-Saving over R1-million and over 50 million litres of water in the past 13 months, especially in the drought situation has been fantastic.
+Saving over R2-million and over 90 million litres of water in the past 25 months, especially in the drought situation has been fantastic.
 It has also been a huge learning curve for all concerned, learning about water treatment, alternative water sources, geohydrology and many other topics.

 6) Exciting plans for the future?

 We are constantly looking for clever ways to improve the efficiency of our plant but also to use less water, and have less of an impact on the environment.
 So, we have a list of ideas that we are working on to make us even better.
 The Beverage Company site in Epping is currently operating close to capacity and the business is looking at expansion alternatives that not only give additional capacity but also critically are more water efficient.